gaib-ai/symbiotic-super-sum/README.md

 This step simulates the roles of both the DVN and the Executor.

-1.  **Run the DVN Worker**: The `dvn-worker` is already running via Docker.
-Watch its logs to see the process in action:
+1.  **Observe the DVN Nodes**: The `dvn-node` services are already running via Docker.
+Watch their logs to see them compete to process the packet:
     ```bash
-    docker compose logs -f dvn-worker
+    docker compose logs -f dvn-node-1 dvn-node-2 #... and so on
     ```
-    You should see output indicating that a `PacketSent` event was received, a proof was requested, and a verification transaction was submitted to the `SymbioticLzDVN` contract.
-The worker's job is now done.
+    You should see one node successfully submit the verification transaction, while others will report a (safe and expected) failure because the task was already processed.

-2.  **Run the Executor**: After the DVN worker has successfully submitted the verification, run the `Executor` script to complete the message delivery.
+2.  **Run the Executor**: After one of the DVN nodes has successfully submitted the verification, run the `Executor` script to complete the message delivery.
     ```bash
     forge script script/Executor.s.sol --rpc-url http://localhost:8546 --broadcast --ffi
     ```